zuedev/unnamed-conflict-pve/source/Conflict COOP - US vs USSR/README.md

-# Conflict COOP - US vs FIA
+# Conflict COOP - US vs USSR

 It's the Conflict game mode on Everon except it's PvE instead of PvP.
-You play as the US and fight against the FIA in this mission.
+You play as the US and fight against the USSR in this mission.